 Brick and Mortar Repair

-Extreme weather conditions or constant conditions such as heat, rain, wind, hail and lightening are all things that lead to the erosion of mortar, chips, cracks and holes on brick, and in extreme cases, the toppling of the chimney stack.
-To avoid this from happening we recommend a chimney inspection and cleaning annually.
-The best way to avoid costly repairs is simple; keep and eye on your chimney system and get your annual tune-ups just like you do you automobiles, your health, you HVAC Sysytem, your teeth, etc. Making small repairs along the way can many times help you avoid a large issue down the road.
+Extreme weather conditions or constant conditions such as heat, rain, wind, hail and lightning are all things that lead to the erosion of mortar, chips, cracks and holes on brick, and in extreme cases, the toppling of the chimney stack.
+To avoid this, we recommend a chimney inspection and cleaning annually.
+The best way to avoid costly repairs is simple: keep an eye on your chimney system and get your annual tune-ups just like you do for your automobiles, your health, your HVAC System, your teeth, etc. Making small repairs along the way can help you avoid a larger issue down the road.